merenlab/merenlab.org/data/2017_Delmont_et_al_HBDs/index.md

 ### Taxonomical inference of the redundant MAGs using CheckM.

+{:.notice}
+You have a bunch of MAGs, SAGs, and/or reference genomes, and you are interested in inferring their relationships to one another using phylogenomics?
+See [this anvi'o workflow for phylogenomics](http://merenlab.org/2017/06/07/phylogenomics/) instead.

 We used CheckM (Parks et al., 2015) to infer the taxonomy of the 1,077 redundant MAGs based on the proximity of 43 single-copy gene markers within a reference genomic tree.

 In the folder `REDUNDANT-MAGs` we used the command,